-Assuming that we selected the optimal parameters and using Elbow method based on Silhouette Coefficient plot we found it impossible to define (even approximately) the best number of output categories, because:
+Assuming that we selected the optimal parameters and using Elbow method based on Silhouette Coefficient plot we found it impossible to define (even approximately) the best number of output categories.
+Jaccard coefficient and V-measure score also showed contradictory results.